 With Slater’s help through contacts gained from The Magickal Childe, they assisted Carol Bulzone (Lady Miw) of the Enchantments Occult shop in New York and Lady Rhea of the Magickal Realms Occult shop in the Bronx, to established the Minoan Sisterhood, a similar but Gay Woman’s tradition, providing a means for women to celebrate their own Mysteries, again without the traditional constraints of gender.
 Today the Minoan tradition consists of three branches, the Minoan Brotherhood (gay men) the Minoan Sisterhood (gay women) and the Cult of the Double Axe/Cult of Rhea (gay men and women together).

 During his time Herman Slater was a colourful and charismatic man who inspired the people he was associated with, but he was also a businessman first, who took every opportunity to raise a few more bucks.
-Raymond Buckland on one occasion presented him with a “cast cross-hilt and pommel for a Gardnerian Wicca Sword (made by Gerald Gardner), on the strict understanding that it was for his own personal use and not for commercial use”, but within a week or so of his receiving it, his shop catalogue of sale items contained replicas made from the original.
+Raymond Buckland on one occasion presented him with a “cast cross-hilt and pommel for a Gardnerian Wiccan Sword (made by Gerald B. Gardner) on the strict understanding that it was for his own personal use and not for commercial use”, but within a week or so of receiving it, his shop catalogue of “Sale Items” contained replicas made from the original.
 Such was his way; he was either loved or hated by the community at large.

-Slater was a rogue of the highest order, but despite all his faults, he made a considerable contribution to the revival of contemporary witchcraft in America, particularly in New York.
-His dedication was rewarded after his death when friends and ex-employees banded together in order to keep his legacy open.
-After his death they managed to keep his shop “The Magickal Childe” operating.
-Unfortunately however, he had left a huge debt in unpaid sales taxes, despite this the shop continued to trade for a number of years before finally closing its doors in 1999.
-All that remains today is the shop’s official website: http://www.magickalchilde.com/, which continues to be run by his friends and supporters as a tribute to the man that so inspired them.
+Herman Slater made a considerable contribution to the revival of contemporary witchcraft in America, particularly in the capital New York were his dedication was rewarded after his death when friends and ex-employees banded together in order to keep his legacy “The Magickal Childe” open.
+After his death and despite a huge debt in unpaid sales taxes, they managed to keep the shop operating for a number of years before finally closing its doors in 1999.
+All that remains today is the shop’s official website: http://www.magickalchilde.com/, which continues to be run by his friends and supporters as a tribute to the man who had so inspired them.